klavinslab/enviro/README.md

 A string defining the name of the agent.

 > `type`<br>
-Either "dynamic" or "static".
-If "dynamic", then the agent will move, have mass, etc. If "static" then the agent will not move but will still be something other agents will collide with (i.e. like a wall).
+> - "dynamic": the agent will move, have mass, etc.
+> - "static": the agent will not move but will still be something other agents will collide with (i.e. like a wall).
+> - "noninteractive": The agent will not by simulated with any physics.
+Other agents will pass through it. &#x246E; New in 1.5.
+> - "invisible": The agent is noninteractive and invisible.
+It can be used to run background processes not associated with visible elements.  &#x246E; New in 1.5.

 > `description`<br>
 A string describing the agent.

 > `shape`<br>
 > ***polygon shaped:*** A list of pairs of the form `{ "x": 10, "y": 12 }` defining the vertices of a polygon.
 The physics engine will use this to determine the moment of initial and collision shape of the robot, and the user interface will use it to render the agent.
 All points are relative to the robot's center.<br>
 > ***circular:*** The string "omni", which makes a circular omni-directional agent.
 If you choose this option, you also need to specify a "radius". &#x246A; New in 1.1.
+Does not work with "noninteractive"<br>
+> This field should not be present in "invisible" agents.

 > `radius`<br>
-The radius of a circular, omnidirectional robot.
-Only used when the `shape` field is "omni". &#x246A; New in 1.1.
+> The radius of a circular, omnidirectional robot.
+> Only used when the `shape` field is "omni". &#x246A; New in 1.1.
+> This field should be present in "invisible" agents.

 > `friction`<br>
 An object with three numerical fields, `collision`, `linear`, and `rotational` defining the fricition coefficients of the robot with other robots and with the environment.
 Note that the latter two coefficients are only used if you apply a control in your `update()` methods such as `damp_movement()` or `track_velocity()`.
+This field should not be present in "invisible" agents.

 > `sensors`<br>
 > A list of range sensor definitions of the form (for example):